LouisJustinTALLOT/cpp-docs.fr-fr/docs/data/oledb/cdynamicaccessor-class.md

 ## <a name="cdynamicaccessorcdynamicaccessor"></a><a name="cdynamicaccessor"></a>CDynamicAccessor :: CDynamicAccessor

-Instancie et initialise l’objet `CDynamicAccessor`.
+Instancie et initialise l' `CDynamicAccessor` objet.

 ### <a name="syntax"></a>Syntaxe